kchu25/SEQ2EXPdata.jl/README.md

 # The dataset displays nicely when shown
 ds2 |> show
-# Output: SEQ2EXP_Dataset with 2 sequences of length 4
+# Output: SEQ2EXP_Dataset with 3 sequences of length 4
-#         Labels: Matrix of size (2, 2)
+#         Labels: 2 features for 3 data points
 #         Feature names provided with length 2

 # You can also create datasets with consensus sequences